 - UTS Security and Emergency Management can also be contacted for immediate support on campus on 1800 249 559 (24 hours).

-- If there is no immediate danger, encourage the person to seek medical care, if appropriate.
+- If there is no immediate danger, encourage the person to seek medical care, if appropriate, and refer to the Sexual Harm Prevention and Response Policy for disclosure and reporting options.

 - Confirm that the person has somewhere safe to go to.